-To travel to the U.S. with a Cat from Uruguay you need you need a Health Certificate issued by a Veterinarian that includes a valid Rabies Vaccination Certificate.
+To travel to the U.S. with a Cat from Uruguay you need a Health Certificate issued by a Veterinarian that includes a valid Rabies Vaccination Certificate.

 International Certificate for Exportation, endorsement of the International Certificate of Exportation and endorsement of the complete documentation by the U.S. Consulate are no longer required.